 - Submission of Academic Plans Form

 In addition to the application itself, the applicant must complete supplemental materials specific to the program.
-The Anesthesia For Nurses Admissions Committee reviews all applicant files for merit.
+The Division of Nurse Anesthesia Admissions Committee reviews all applicant files for merit.
 Personal interviews are required for acceptance and will be scheduled after applications are reviewed.
 When determining which applicants to interview and then to accept to the program, the committee will focus on academic achievement, professional experience, recommendations, and the quality of the essays.
 For the selected, eligible applicants, interviews will be scheduled throughout the Spring semester.
 The twenty most qualified applicants will be invited to an in-person panel interview, and then the top applicants will be invited to join the program.
 Acceptance may be considered with prerequisite courses or a master's degree completion pending at the time of interview with the requirement that prerequisites and a master’s degree be completed by the time of enrollment in the DNAP program.
 Applicants are required to submit official transcripts from each post-secondary school attended, and all materials must be received by the application deadline listed below.
 Supplemental material forms are available in PDF format within the application and are also sent through email once an application is submitted.

 |Start Term||Application Type||Available||Deadline|